A Screen-free Educational Game

 If he later decides to enter a field of study that uses this knowledge, he will already have an improved understanding of the key fundamentals.
 If he doesn’t, the lessons in logic, planning, and mechanics will still be valuable.
 In either case, he’ll have had a lot of fun in the process.

 Because we are such huge fans of Turing Tumble, we now have a code you can use to get free shipping!
-Use the code BST at checkout and your Turing Tumble will ship for free.
+Use the code BETTERSCREENTIME10 at checkout to get 10% off your Turing Tumble.